lewisccx/Team2/README.md

 VR Safe Riding Project

-# VR Riding
+# VR-Riding
-VR-riding is a virtual reality (VR) software application that allows cyclists and personal mobility device (PMD) users to practice safe riding on Singapore roads, walkways and shared paths.
+VR-Riding is a virtual reality (VR) software application that allows cyclists and personal mobility device (PMD) users to practice safe riding on Singapore roads, walkways and shared paths.
 VR-riding also allows the users to have a free range of motion within the area and give them the feelings of immersion within the virtual environment, thus providing a pleasant and intuitive experience.
 Ultimately, the aim of VR-riding is to educate users on the safety aspect of commuting by cycling or with their PMD’s in Singapore.

-## VR Riding Functional Requirements
+## VR-Riding Functional Requirements
 This section describes the core functionalities of VR-Riding and what it must be able to perform and deliver.
 After gathering requirements from the client, it is agreed that VR-Riding shall be able to:
 1. Display instructions and descriptions in common languages.
 2. Validate users based on authority, namely the Player and SCTF Admin roles.